Overview of Kidney Infection

 Clinically, the infection of the kidneys is called Pyelonephritis.
 It occurs when foreign pathogens such as a bacteria or virus enter into the urinary tract and cause an infection (also called Urinary Tract Infection or UTI).

 Usually, the bladder gets infected first, then the infection travels up the ureters, infecting the kidneys.
 This is a rather serious condition and can be life-threatening.
-Besides bacteria, individuals that experience kidney stone symptoms have a higher risk of developing kidney infection.
-Furthermore, other life-threatening conditions can arise such as sepsis, there, when symptoms of kidney infection become apparent, seek immediate medical attention.
+Besides bacteria, individuals that experience kidney stone symptoms have a higher risk of developing a kidney infection.
+Furthermore, other life-threatening conditions can arise, such as sepsis.
+When symptoms of kidney infection become apparent, seek immediate medical attention.

 Symptoms of Kidney Infection

 Usually, kidney infection symptoms are almost identical to a bladder infection.
-Moreover, if an UTI infection is already present, the risk of the kidneys getting infected are much higher.
+Moreover, if a UTI infection is already present, the risk of the kidneys getting infected is much higher.
 These are some of the common characteristic symptoms: